kishorereddygit/auto_scripts/README.md

 # On the new pi:

 Unzip with `unzip To_pi.zip`.
+Use `./Movetoroot.sh` to move all your files to the root folder.
 Run `./Install_Dependencies.sh` this will install all required dependencies.
 Run `Unpack_in_pi.sh` on the Raspberry Pi, this will remove old content and replace it with the new.